The United States Of Punk: The best band from every state in America

 Required Listening: Midwestern Songs Of The Americas (1998)

-Honorable Mention: Hüsker Dü (winner on our Hardcore Map), The Replacements, Babes in Toyland, Code 13
+Honourable Mention: Hüsker Dü (winner on our hardcore map), The Replacements, Babes in Toyland, Code 13

 Mississippi: Bass Drum Of Death